Building Better Business through Brain Science

 Platt_Korn Ferry

-A new study, led by Vera Ludwig in collaboration with Blaire Berry and Jenny Wey (two MindCORE Summer Fellows), Lan Prieur and Scott Rennie (formerly members of the Platt Lab), and Michael Platt, proves that social connection is crucial for well-being and health and can be enhanced by dyadic meditations.
+A new study, led by Vera Ludwig in collaboration with Blaire Berry and Jenny Wey (two MindCORE Summer Fellows), Lana Prieur and Scott Rennie (formerly members of the Platt Lab), and Michael Platt, proves that social connection is crucial for well-being and health and can be enhanced by dyadic meditations.
 They also created a Nano Tool!

 Read More